obsidianmd/obsidian-help/en/Plugins/Backlinks.md

   newton --backlink--> laws
 ```

 Backlinks can be useful to find notes that reference the note you're writing.
-Just imagine if you could list the backlinks for any website on the internet!
+Just imagine if you could list the backlinks for any website on the internet.

 ## The backlinks pane